Text Generation: A Systematic Literature Review of Tasks, Evaluation, and Challenges: Text Generation Tasks

+\textit{Description.} MDS is a sequence-to-sequence text generation task in which a model synthesizes information from multiple topic-related documents, often originating from different sources, to produce a single coherent and non-redundant executive summary \citep{MaZGW23}.

-\textbf{Multi-document summarization (MDS).} MDS summarizes a set of multiple topic-related documents to generate a single executive summary \citep{MaZGW23}. \citet{MaynezAG23a} identify several strategies for architecture design, ranging from ensemble networks or hierarchical approaches to graph neural networks or fine-tuning of pre-trained LMs. \citet{LiuXTL19} represent cross-document relationships via an attention mechanism.
+\textit{Modeling.} Common approaches for MDS specify distinct mechanisms to select or attend to relevant documents in a large collection. \citet{MaynezAG23a} identify several of these strategies for architecture design, ranging from ensemble networks or hierarchical approaches to graph neural networks or fine-tuning of pre-trained LMs. \citet{LiuXTL19} represent cross-document relationships via an attention mechanism.
+If faced with many (hundreds or more) documents, an LM can be employed with retrieval augmented generation (RAG) to combine document vectorization with retrieval of relevant text blocks \citep{NEURIPS2020_6b493230}.
+We find only few datasets for MDS.
 The Multi-News dataset \citep{FabbriLSL19a} provides 46k news articles with an average number of 3.5 documents per summarized cluster.
+DiverseSumm includes 245 news stories, with each story comprising 10 news articles \citep{huang-etal-2024-embrace}.

 \textit{Challenges of MDS.} MDS suffers from similar challenges as SDS but comes with an additional set of issues.
-Cross-document relations and conflicting-, duplicate-, and complementary information increase the challenges in mapping similar entities, events, and other related information \citep{MaZGW23, GambhirG17}.
-We also find that the diversity of available datasets is low, possibly due to the expenses needed to create high-quality MDS datasets.
+Cross-document relations and conflicting, duplicate, and complementary information increase the challenges of mapping similar entities, events, and other related information \citep{MaZGW23, GambhirG17}.
+Modern LLMs often hallucinate information in multi-document settings \citep{belem-etal-2025-single}.
+They are also limited in their coverage of information across documents \citep{huang-etal-2024-embrace}.
+We also find that the diversity of available MDS datasets is low, possibly due to the costs of creating them.